ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ##### New Runtime Java APIs

-###### Invoke ballerina object method asynchronously
+###### Invoking the Ballerina Object Method Asynchronously
-New JAVA Runtime API is introduced for execute ballerina object method from Java.
-Object method caller can decide weather to execute the object method sequentially or concurrently using isIsolated parameter.
+The new JAVA Runtime API is introduced for executing a Ballerina object method from Java.
+The object method caller can decide whether to execute the object method sequentially or concurrently using the `isIsolated` parameter.

 ```java
 invokeMethodAsync(BObject, String, String, StrandMetadata, boolean, Callback, Map, Type, Object...)}
 ```

-Previous invokeMethodAsync methods are deprecated.
+The `invokeMethodAsync` methods that were there previously are deprecated.

-######  API to retrieve ballerina object or object method is isolated
+######  Isolation of the API to Retrieve a Ballerina Object or an Object method

-Following two new APIs are introduced to ObjectType.
+The following two new APIs are introduced to the `ObjectType`.
 ```java
     boolean isIsolated();

     boolean isIsolated(String methodName);
 ```

-##### Removed package version from runtime
+##### Removed the Package Version from the Runtime

-Full qualified package version has been removed from runtime and will only have major version.
-So when we provide the version to ballerina runtime java api like create runtime values, we need to provide only package runtime version.
-Stacktraces will contain only major package versions.
+The fully-qualified package version has been removed from the runtime and will only have the major version.
+Therefore, when you provide the version to the Ballerina runtime Java API like creating runtime values, you need to provide only the package runtime version.
+The stack traces will contain only the major package versions.

 #### Bug Fixes